Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Read Naktala Udayan Sangha Durga Puja

 A group of 47 families organises a Durga puja called “Probashi” in Hounslow.
-It is a non-profit community organisation of the Bengalis in London, aiming to help needy people.
-Probashi donates blankets, food and shelter to people yearly, and the community also provides wheelchairs to many older adults.
+Probashi is a non-profit community organisation for Bengalis in London that aims to help those in need.
+Probashi donates blankets, food, and shelter to people yearly, and the community also provides wheelchairs for many older adults.

-Probashi organises Durga puja at Hounslow.
-Thousands of people gather to witness this Hindu festival.
-Music, dance, and free food are available for all the devotees during the festival’s days.
+Probashi organises Durga Puja at Hounslow.
+Thousands of people gather to celebrate this Hindu festival.
+Music, dance, and free food are available for all the devotees during the festival days.

 Prabashi Durga Puja in Hounslow London